MIPU Header

 • encourage all employees to develop their skills with barriers faced by specific groups identified and action taken to address them.

-It is my sincere wish that this platform provides you with the information you are expecting from MIPU as we journey together to give service back to our communities.
+It is my sincere hope that this platform provides you with the information you seek from the Ministry, as we work together to establish the necessary infrastructure that effectively and efficiently delivers services to our communities’ doorsteps.

 MIPU Regulators